 Four factors can make sleep particularly tricky after a breakup:

-- Behaviors – Breaking up with a partner is like quitting an addictive substance ‘cold turkey.’
+Breaking up with a partner is like quitting an addictive substance ‘cold turkey.’
 Perhaps this is why we often turn to addictive substances to fill the void.
-Ultimately, these substances disturb our sleep further.
+These substances disturb our sleep further.

 If you’ve recently broken up with an ex, you’re probably experiencing most, if not all, of these factors.
 Below, we’ll explore each factor in a little more detail.